15 Jun Endurance and Efficiency

 The best humans at survival are our armed forces special operators.
 They are top of the food chain.
-I once read a piece written by CNN and from the American Department of Defense and in it they have used a zombie apocalypse to evaluate their readiness, preparedness and structure.
+The American Department of Defense have actually used a zombie apocalypse to evaluate their readiness, preparedness and structure.

 I also really don’t like zombies, fucking hate them actually, and the last thing you want to do is be bitten or eaten by one or a group of them.
 So, how do you prevent it?
 You are going to train for survival, train the way your body was designed to be trained.